racheldotey/uvmcomputes-docs/README.md

  - UVM Computer Science professor Josh Bongard is the research lead and can be reached at jbongard@uvm.edu.
  - Andrea Elledge is the operations lead and can be reached at aelledge@uvm.edu.
- - Rachel Dotey is the software developer and can be reached at rdotey@uvm.edu.
+ - Rachel Dotey is the lead developer and can be reached at rdotey@uvm.edu.

 ## License ##